Favorite Posts

 Per wrote What cancer gives you relatively early on, and it remains a great summation of our experience.
 “So much perspective,” people inevitably intone when one of us says cancer has given us more than we ever imagined; and The Right Kind of Perspective outlines what this came to mean for me.

-Fear Lifting and Master Class in Fear were written just before a clear set of scans - and marked another sort of personal transition.
+Fear Lifting and A Master Class in Fear were written just before a clear set of scans - and marked another sort of personal transition.
 I’m embarrassed to admit it took me over three years to truly understand the role fear played in my journey; but perhaps I needed all those recurrences to shake me out of my confidence and get me all the way to what I was supposed to learn.

 Just when I felt like I was fully healed, I got word of another spot, which was recently ablated.
 Optimistic AF shares my perspective on why I never felt like I wanted to be a Cancer Warrior and pokes at another potential path - which is fully explored in Warrior vs Withdraw.